Refugee Act of 1980: Policy specifications

 The Act amended the Immigration and Nationality Act of 1965 by defining a refugee as any person who is outside his or her country of residence or nationality, or without nationality, and is unable or unwilling to return to, and is unable or unwilling to avail himself or herself of the protection of, that country because of persecution or a well-founded fear of persecution on account of race, religion, nationality, membership in a particular social group, or political opinion.
 This was necessary to guarantee the United States followed the definition used by the 1951 Refugee Convention. so that American law was in line with international law.

 The annual admission of refugees is set to a 50,000 cap per fiscal year, but in an emergency situation, the President may change the number for a period of twelve months.
 The Attorney General is also granted power to admit additional refugees and grant asylum to current aliens, but all admissions must be reported to Congress and be limited to 5,000 people.

 The Act created the position of U.S. Coordinator for Refugee Affairs who was initially responsible to the president for the development of overall US refugee admission and resettlement policy.
-However, the agency that now coordinates these issues is the Office of Refugee Resettlement, which falls within the division of Administration for Children and Families in the U.S. Department of Health and Human Services.
+However, the agency that now coordinates these issues is the Department of State’s Bureau of Population, Refugees, and Migration (PRM).
+A critical part of this responsibility is determining which individuals or groups from among the millions of refugees worldwide will have access to the USRAP.
+PRM coordinates within the Department of State, as well as with DHS USCIS and other agencies, in carrying out this responsibility.